borchkhadzetornike/IsaacNewton/README.md

 # IsaacNewton
-The Tribute Page Of Isaac Newton by Tornike Borchkhadze, Done With Pure HTML5/CSS3
+The Tribute Page Of Isaac Newton by Tornike Borchkhadze, Done With Pure HTML5/CSS3.
+Lets Goo